Community leaders react to scuffle between Fresno councilmember and protesters

 FRESNO, Calif.
-(KSEE) — In a time of high tensions, local leaders are banding together after a physical altercation involving a Fresno councilmember on Tuesday.
+(KGPE) — In a time of high tensions, local leaders are banding together after a physical altercation involving a Fresno councilmember on Tuesday.

 Council President Miguel Arias faces three misdemeanor charges of battery after a group of people protesting the city’s shelter in place emergency order showed up at his apartment complex Tuesday night.
 They later went to the home of Fresno Mayor Lee Brand.